dansgithubuser/dlal/README.md

 	- apply an arbitrary effect chain to a recording
 	- replay the inputs of a jam session

 dlal is an audio system configurator Python module, that wrangles compiled audio processing components which abide a dead-simple C-linkage interface.
 This split is useful because Python is expressive, but compiled languages are fast.
-We want expressiveness for the human describing how sound should be procued, and speed for actually making the sound.
+We want expressiveness for the human describing how sound should be procured, and speed for actually making the sound.

 dlal's GUI is web-based.